We are often asked for technical support however due to the nature of tube amplifiers we are limited in the help we can give.

 - Maximatcher testers x 2,

 - 1 x Preamp tube tester

 - 1 x Power tube tester

-We only test Expensive tubes and we charge for it, sorry but time spent test you tubes will only be my time being removed from something else I could be doing.
-The proce varies and we would need to discuss via email.
+We only test Expensive tubes and we charge for it, sorry but time spent testing your tubes will only be my time being removed from something else I could be doing.
+The price varies and we would need to discuss via email.

 All tubes ranged at Evatco are tested and measured in advance.

 All tubes on the site that are advertised as matched pairs, quads or sextets have been tested and matched on IP and Gm.

 If you feel you have a faulty tube for any reason you will need to send the tube back for testing prior to any refund or exchange and within this 60 day period.